Maria Letizia PUMO

 PHYSICS I - canale 4

-• speaker at national and international congresses
+speaker at and/or member of the organizing committee of national and international congresses

-• pricipal investigator and/or co-investigator of national and international research projects
+pricipal investigator and/or co-investigator of national and international research projects

-• dissemination activities
+dissemination activities